yashranaway/cloud-usage-forecaster/README.md

-# Machine Learning Resource Predictor
+# Cloud Usage Forecaster

-A machine learning framework for predicting cloud computing resource usage with a focus on CPU utilization forecasting.
-This framework implements multiple predictive models to enable cost-effective resource allocation decisions.
+A machine learning framework for forecasting cloud computing resource usage with a focus on CPU utilization.
+It implements multiple predictive models to enable cost‑effective resource allocation decisions and provides a lightweight web dashboard for analysis.

 ![System Model](system_model.jpg)